ulymarins/managers-readme/README.md

 ## What do I value most?

-* We need each other to make a significant impact, and I expect resilience and proactivity to solve our challenges, as a unity.
+* We need each other to make a significant impact, and I expect resilience and proactivity to solve our challenges as a unity.
 You should communicate with your team clearly and concisely; #IMakeItHappen
 * It would be great if you feel comfortable to have initiative.
 Our evolution as a company can't stop, and you are an essential piece on this journey.
 I encourage you to often bring your ideas and suggestions to our daily standups or team meetings; #SpeakUp
 * Share your failures, nobody is going to judge you.
 We have a safe environment to test things, don't be afraid to teach us something that doesn't work, and help the company not repeat mistakes; #MistakesOfferOpportunities
 * Be open-minded.
 It doesn't need to be hard to shift opinions.
 Embrace the impermanence of life.
 The only constant in life is change; #StrongThroughDiversity
-* This one is special for me: be a positive influence in your team, it's better for your mental health and for the company.
+* This one is special for me: be a positive influence in your team; it's better for your mental health and for the company.
 You will feel better once you see yourself as an agent of the change than a complainer; #WeAreOne
 * I value transparency about what happened, what's happening, and what's going to happen.

 ## 1:1

-At least twice a month we'll have moments to talk about some subjects which matter to you and me.
-1-1s are very important to me because they are dedicated spaces for you to talk about anything and everything you want.
+At least twice a month, we'll have moments to talk about some subjects which matter to you and me.
+1-1s are very important to me because they are dedicated spaces for you to talk about everything you want.
 They are meetings primarily for you, and only secondarily for me.

-It's not a status meeting unless you want to talk about status, 1-1s are flexible -- they can shift and change to fit around our shifting schedules.
+It's not a status meeting unless you want to talk about status; 1-1s are flexible - they can shift and change to fit around our shifting schedules.
 And oh, don't save urgent matters for a 1-1.

 More than any other factor, candid and compassionate feedback is central to a cohesive, high-functioning team.
 Feedback is best received in the context of psychological safety; I want you to know, both intellectually and experientially, that my primary desire is to you to be happy and fulfilled.